binuengoor/OpenSpeech/README.md

    - Use the built-in audio player to listen
    - View all generated files in the "Generated Files" section
    - Play, download, rename, or delete files directly from the interface
-   - Files are automatically named with timestamp and voice name
+   - Files are named with timestamp prefix, optional custom name, and voice name

 ## Configuration